-We planned to go for a short hike, and indulge my passion for medieval grave slabs carved with warriors.
+We planned to go for a short hike and also indulge my passion for medieval grave slabs carved with warriors.

 The last time we visited Rodel, St Clement’s Church was scaffolding clad.
 Restoration work complete, it was nice to see it without scaffolding.